tmtmtm/bashible/README.md

   - does not re-implement The World (if you want a remote access, use ssh or pdsh, use bash for loops, etc.)
   - helper functions (files editing, etc.)

-At the moment, bashible is used on my Centos Linux only.
-It may not work on other platforms (sed, netstat, etc. may behave differently).
+At the moment, bashible is used on Centos, Ubuntu and OpenBSD.
+Not tested on other platforms.

 Suggestions are welcome! :-)